Dental veneers are a quick and effective solution to stained, chipped, misshapen or crooked teeth.

 For the ‘direct’ composite veneer treatment we can layer the materials onto your teeth with no preparation over one visit.
 Our dentists recommend these mostly for the younger patients since they need no tooth reduction, hence very conservative in their approach.

-If you’re looking for dental veneers in Essex please get in touch and we’ll be happy to schedule an appointment with you.
+If you’re looking for dental veneers in Essex please get in touch with our cosmetic dentist and we’ll be happy to schedule an appointment with you.

 What exactly is involved in the procedure of having dental veneers fitted?